Covariance-Aware Private Mean Estimation Without Private Covariance Estimation: Introduction

 Unfortunately, in high dimensions, releasing the empirical mean leads to concrete privacy breaches~\cite{DworkSSUV15, KamathLSU19}.
 A natural question is thus: can we design a differentially private mean estimator that performs nearly as well as the empirical mean?

 Without making additional assumptions, the answer turns out to be no---every differentially private estimator incurs a large overhead in sample complexity compared to the empirical mean~\cite{KamathSU20colt}.
 However, it is known that if we further assume that the distribution satisfies some additional concentration properties, we can do much better~\cite{Smith11,KarwaV18,KamathLSU19,KamathSU20colt}.
 In this work, we focus on one class of well-concentrated distributions, those that are \emph{Gaussian} (or, in some of our results, \emph{subgaussian}).
 Although assuming Gaussian data is restrictive, it is a natural starting point for understanding the complexity of estimation when the distribution is not pathological.
-Moreover, even in the Gaussian case, one cannot obtain comparable error to the empirical mean unless $n \gtrsim d$~\cite{BunUV14, DworkSSUV15, KamathLSU19}, so we will also focus on the case where the sample size is at least as large as the dimension.
+Moreover, even in the Gaussian case, one cannot obtain error comparable to that of the empirical mean unless $n \gtrsim d$~\cite{BunUV14, DworkSSUV15, KamathLSU19}, so we will also focus on the case where the sample size is at least as large as the dimension.

 For Gaussian data, if the analyst has prior information about the covariance matrix in the form of a matrix $A$ and bound $\kappa\ge 1$ such that $A \preceq \Sigma \preceq \kappa A$,\ifnotTPDP\footnote{Given two covariance matrices $A,B \in \R^{d \times d}$, the notation $A \preceq B$ indicates that in every direction $v \in \R^d$ the variance $v^T B v$ is at least as large as $v^T A v$.
 More generally, $A \preceq B$ iff $B-A$ is positive semidefinite.}\fi ~then there is a folklore private estimator $\cA(x)$, based on a line of work initiated by Karwa and Vadhan~\cite{KarwaV18, KamathLSU19, BiswasDKU20, AdenAliAK21}, that finds an approximate range for the data , truncates the points to within that range, and runs the Gaussian mechanism on the resulting empirical mean .
-This estimator achieves \anote{It would be good to cite a specific theorem in a specific paper, and also to be precise about what factors the $\gtrsim$ is hiding in equations 1,2, and 3.}\lnote{For 1, we couldn't find a theorem statement anywhere so we just described the naïve approach that gives us the bound.}
+This estimator achieves